sonic-net/SONiC/doc/isis/frr-isis-sonic-yang-model-hld.md

                         error-message "SPF time-to-learn must only be specified if all other spf parameters are specified";
                     }
                     description
-                        "Maximum duration needed to learn all the events related to a single failure";
+                        "Maximum time needed to learn all of the events related to a failure";
                 }

                 leaf log-adjacency-changes {
                     type boolean;
                     default "false";
                     description
-                        "Log changes to the IS-IS adjacencies in this instance.";
+                        "Log changes to this instance's IS-IS adjacencies.";
                 }

             } // list ISIS_GLOBAL_LIST